4 Ways To Avoid Puffing Real-estate Agents Offering You Bad Deals

 Don’t just ask them these questions, call their office to get the exact numbers you want.
 Not only will the puffery not work, but it will actually help you sift chaff from wheat.

-3. Selling Price
+Selling Price

 Don’t fall for that one real-estate agent who tells you your home is worth more than the market is willing to pay for it.
-They aren’t doing this in good fate, they are just out to get listings.

 So how do you avoid this?

-One way to spot an unethical realtor who’s trying to buy your listing is to recognize their above-market valuation of your home.
+One way to spot an unethical realtor who’s trying to buy your listing is to recognize their above-market valuation of your home. real